Justin-Guzman/expense-tracker-capgemini/Readme.md

 - See both a daily trend table and a monthly line chart powered by Chart.js.
 - Edit or delete existing entries, with all data persisted to a CSV file.

-A legacy CLI (`src/main.py`) still exists but the primary interface is now the browser app.

 ## Tech Stack
 - Python 3.x